 Welcome to the research page of the Quantum Materials Spectroscopy Group at the University of Waterloo

-We currently have openings for new graduate students.
+We currently have openings for new graduate students and post-doctoral researchers.
 If you are interested in joining our group please contact Dr. David Hawthorn.

 The Quantum Materials Spectroscopy, led by Prof. David Hawthorn, studies Quantum Materials using resonant soft x-ray scattering and x-ray absorption spectroscopy at synchrotrons such as the Canadian Light Source.
 By clarifying the nature of exotic spin, charge and orbital ordering phenomena that can occur in Quantum Materials, we hope to shed light on some of the long-standing mysteries in the rich physics of cuprate high temperature superconductors.